parf/spartan-test/README.md

     -- --stdin - read file list from stdin
-    --clean    - remove test results from source file -s --silent - suppress output when no-errors (for use in cron) --no-error-handler - Do not use built-in error tracking -c          - do not overwrite files, show processed colorified output --no-init   - do not check/include for init.php
+    --clean    - remove test results from source file -s --silent - suppress output when no-errors (for use in cron) --no-error-handler - do not use built-in error tracking -c          - do not overwrite files, show processed colorified output --no-init   - do not check/include for init.php